YJAJ/Udacity_Self_Driving_Car_Engineer_Projects/Advanced_lane_lines/README.md

 The purpose of this project is to find curved lane lines where more challenging road situations exist, such as presence of shadows and plenty of brightness as well as other obstacles (e.g. bridges).
 The pipeline developed is tried on the road from still images and a video stream.

 --------
-The three additional efforts are made to improve a lane line detection efficient and more robust in this project.
+The four additional efforts are made to improve a lane line detection efficient and more robust in this project.

+1. Once lanes are found with certain level of confidence in the first frame, lane lines on the next frames can be searched within the margin from the previously-found lane line pixels.

-1. To adapt changes from curved lanes, the trapezoidal shapes of the four source points are found through a lane detection method with mask, Hough transformation and interpolation, rather than a manual identification.
+2. To adapt changes from curved lanes, the trapezoidal shapes of the four source points are found through a lane detection method with mask, Hough transformation and interpolation, rather than a manual identification.

-2. To avoid jitter, the previously-found lane lines are averaged, weighted and combined together with the current lane lines found.
-This practice improved the performance on the curved lane lines.
+3. To avoid jitter, the previously-found lane slopes are averaged, weighted and combined together with the current lane slopes found.
+This practice improved the identification of the trapezoidal shapes.

-3. Once lanes are found with certain level of confidence in the first frame, lane lines on the next frames can be searched within the margin from the previously-found lane line pixels.
+4. To avoid extremes, sanity checks on the distance between lanes and the position of lane lines are undertaken.
+If there is any indication of a bad detection, previous average is used instead of the current lanes found.

 --------